xirf/xirf-portofolio/README.md

 ## License

+> [!IMPORTANT]
+> This repository is highly inspired by [antfu.me](https://antfu.me) by [Anthony Fu](https://github.com/antfu).
+The original project's repository is available at [this link](https://github.com/antfu/antfu.me) and is distributed under the MIT License.
+Likewise, this repository will also be distributed under the MIT License.
+>
+> Please note that this repository is not a fork, but a port from VitePress to Astro.
+I aim to maintain the essence and functionality of the original work while leveraging Astro's unique benefits.
+We are grateful for the inspiration from Anthony Fu and hope this port will be as valuable to the community.

 This project is open source and available under the [MIT License](LICENSE).

-All content in the `src/content` directory is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+All content in the `src/content/blog` and some in `public` directory is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-External media such as images and videos are not included in the license.
-Proper attribution from the original source is required.
+External media such as images and video links included in this repository are not covered by the License and remain the property of their respective owners.
+Please ensure you have the appropriate permissions to use any such media.